jspm/jspm.org/index.md

 Modules are resolved as URLs, with the package.json `"dependencies"` field used to determine version ranges of package dependencies.
 Node.js builtin imports like `util` are replaced with optimized Browserify library references.

 Only dependencies on npm are supported - for other registry types [custom private registry installations](/private-registries) can be requested.

+## Assets

+jspm.dev will serve the readme, license and typing files as assets.

+All other non-JavaScript assets will only be included if they are explicitly referenced using the `"exports"` field which will then make them availabile on the CDN, although assets do not support versioned redirects like JS modules so the exact version reference needs to be used (`https://jspm.dev/npm:pkg@x.y.z/path/to/asset`).

+Folder exports (exports entries ending in `/`) also support asset inclusion.

 ## CommonJS Compatibility